fullstack-development/react-redux-starter-kit/docs/en/main.md

 - react containers;
 - react Higher-Order Components (HOC) that can encapsulate logic related to service classes, pass through props to wrapped containers or control a rendering of wrapped containers depending on a service state;

-A service can also encapsulate logic related to side-effects, like API calls to the server or working with local storage.
+A service can also encapsulate logic related to side-effects, like API calls to the server or work with the local storage.

 Example: